 MAKE THE CALL!

 In Louisiana EVERY ADULT is a mandatory reporter of Elder Abuse.
-If you encounter an incident you reasonably believe to be Elder Abuse, Neglect and/or Exploitation you are required to report it to a local law enforcement agency or to Elderly Protective Services.
+If you encounter an incident you reasonably believe to be Elder Abuse, Neglect and/or Exploitation you are required to report it to a local law enforcement agency or to Adult Protective Services.

 Louisiana law protects you from civil penalty as long as you can demonstrate a reasonable belief that the report is true.
 Failure to report is a misdemeanor that may result in jail and/or a fine.

 If you believe an elder is in immediate danger, call 9-1-1.
-Otherwise call your local law enforcement agency or you may call the EPS toll-free number, 1-800-898-4910, 24 hours per day, seven days per week, every day of the year
+Otherwise call your local law enforcement agency or you may call the APS toll-free number, 1-800-898-4910, 24 hours per day, seven days per week, every day of the year

 MAKE THE CALL!